-The following table sets forth the names, ages (as of February 10, 2015) and positions of our executive officers:
+The following table sets forth the names, ages (as of February 10, 2016) and positions of our executive officers:

-Name Age Position Gajus V. Worthington 45 President, Chief Executive Officer, and Director Vikram Jog 58 Chief Financial Officer Robert C. Jones 60 Executive Vice President, Research and Development William M. Smith 63 Executive Vice President, Legal Affairs, General Counsel, and Secretary Fredric Walder 57 Chief Operating Officer Mai Chan (Grace) Yow 56 Executive Vice President, Worldwide Manufacturing and Managing Director of Fluidigm Singapore Pte.
-Ltd.
+Name Age Position Gajus V. Worthington 46 President, Chief Executive Officer, and Director Vikram Jog 59 Chief Financial Officer Robert C. Jones 61 Chief Technology Officer, Genomics Steven C. McPhail 62 General Manager, Production Genomics William M. Smith 64 Executive Vice President, Legal Affairs, General Counsel, and Secretary Mai Chan (Grace) Yow 57 Executive Vice President, Worldwide Manufacturing and Managing Director of Fluidigm Singapore Pte.
+Ltd. Marc Unger, Ph.D.
+45 Executive Vice President, Research and Development and Marketing

 Gajus V. Worthington is a co-founder of Fluidigm and has served as our President, Chief Executive Officer and a director since our inception in June 1999.
-From May 1994 to April 1999, Mr. Worthington held various staff and management positions at Actel Corporation, a public semiconductor corporation that was sold to Microsemi Corporation in 2010.
+From May 1994 to April 1999, Mr. Worthington held various staff and management positions at Actel Corporation, a public semiconductor company that was acquired by Microsemi Corporation in 2010.
 Mr. Worthington received a B.S. in Physics and an M.S. in Electrical Engineering from Stanford University.

 Vikram Jog has served as our Chief Financial Officer since February 2008.
-From April 2005 to February 2008, Mr. Jog served as Chief Financial Officer for XDx, Inc., a molecular diagnostics company.
+From April 2005 to February 2008, Mr. Jog served as Chief Financial Officer for XDx, Inc. (now CareDx, Inc.), a molecular diagnostics company.
 From March 2003 to April 2005, Mr. Jog was a Vice President of Applera Corporation, a life science company that is now part of Thermo Fisher Scientific, and Vice President of Finance for its related businesses, Celera Genomics and Celera Diagnostics.
 From April 2001 to March 2003, Mr. Jog was Vice President of Finance for Celera Diagnostics and Corporate Controller of Applera Corporation.
 Mr. Jog received a Bachelor of Commerce degree from Delhi University and an M.B.A. from Temple University.
 Mr. Jog is a member of the American Institute of Certified Public Accountants.

-Robert C. Jones has served as our Executive Vice President, Research and Development since August 2005.
+Robert C. Jones has served as our Chief Technology Officer, Genomics since August 2015.
+Previously, Mr. Jones served as Executive Vice President, Research and Development from August 2005 to July 2015.
 From August 1984 to July 2005, Mr. Jones held various managerial and research and development positions at Applied Biosystems, a laboratory equipment and supplies manufacturer that was a division of Applera Corporation, including: Senior Vice President Research and Development from April 2001 to August 2005; Vice President and General Manager Informatics Division from 1998 to 2001; and Vice President PCR Business Unit from 1994 to 1998.
 Mr. Jones received a BSEE in Electrical Engineering and an MSEE in Computer Engineering from the University of Washington.